 4.6 CHAMPIONSHIP EVENTS.
 Championship or title events will usually be the first race of the meeting unless otherwise agreed, with the usual predetermined grid.
 The Gold Cup series will consist of two semi-finals, at two different surfaced tracks.
 Points gained will be counted towards the grid position in the Final, highest scorers to the front of the grid.
+ISSUE: 14/2024 Page 6 of 18 Attendance points will be given at the Semi Finals, and any driver not qualifying may start the Gold Cup Final 1/4 lap behind the field.
+The Gold Cup winner will take last place on the grid for the season, with the exception of the following Gold Cup Final, for which he may qualify in the usual way.

-4.6.1.
-Gold cup car count to be limited to 30 cars and of a closed grid format.
+4.6.1.Gold cup car count to be limited to 30 cars and of a closed grid format.